webplatform/docs/css/properties/z-index/index.md

 }}
 }}
 {{Notes_Section
-|Usage=This property will only work with elements that are positioned absolute, relative or fixed.
+|Usage=This property only works with elements that are positioned absolute, relative, or fixed.
-|Notes====Remarks===
-If two objects have the same '''z-index''', they are stacked according to their source order.
+|Notes=If two objects have the same '''z-index''', they are stacked according to their source order.

 An element with a positive z-index will be placed above an element that does not have a defined z-index.
-An element with a negative z-index will be placed below an element with no defined z-index
+An element with a negative z-index will be placed below an element with no defined z-index.

 The property does not apply to windowed controls, such as '''select''' objects.

 Only the topmost elements will receive action from a pointing device such as a mouse, even if they have a set opacity or are made invisible through CSS.
-This is also true for positioned elements with a negative z-index unless:
+This is also true for positioned elements with a negative z-index, unless:
-*The parent is a scrolling container (that is, its [[css/properties/overflow|'''overflow''']] property is set to '''auto''' or '''scroll''').
+*the parent is a scrolling container (that is, its [[css/properties/overflow|overflow]] property is set to '''auto''' or '''scroll'''), or
-*The parent is positioned (that is, its [[css/properties/position|'''position''']] property is set to '''absolute''', '''relative''', or '''fixed''').
+*the parent is positioned (that is, its [[css/properties/position|position]] property is set to '''absolute''', '''relative''', or '''fixed''').
 |Import_Notes====Syntax===
-<code>'''z-index: '''auto '''{{!}}''' ''order''</code>
+<code>'''z-index: '''auto '''{{!}}''' ''integer'' '''{{!}}''' '''inherit'''</code>
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification